-On January 1, 2013, we entered into a Non-Exclusive Aircraft Lease Agreement (the "Aircraft Lease") with Lariat for a term of one year, automatically renewable for subsequent one-year terms subject to the parties' termination rights.
-Under the Aircraft Lease, we lease the airplane owned by Lariat from Lariat at a rate of \$1,900 per flight hour, subject to quarterly redetermination by the parties, and are also responsible for all operating costs associated with our use of the aircraft, including flight crew costs and airport charges.
+On January 1, 2013, we entered into a Non-Exclusive Aircraft Lease Agreement (the "Aircraft Lease") with Lariat Ranch for a term of one year, automatically renewable for subsequent one-year terms subject to the parties' termination rights.
+The Aircraft Lease was amended effective January 1, 2014 and again effective January 1, 2015.
+Under the Aircraft Lease in 2014, we leased an airplane owned by Lariat Ranch from Lariat Ranch at a rate of \$2,500 per flight hour, subject to quarterly redetermination by the parties, and are also responsible for all operating costs associated with our use of the aircraft, including flight crew costs and airport charges.
 In connection with the Aircraft Lease, our board of directors adopted a revised aircraft use policy, which also covers our reimbursement of expenses related to flight training and certification of Mr. Foutch and other related expenses.
-Laredo incurred approximately \$441,459 in expenses for the year ended December 31, 2013 for business trips pursuant to this policy.
+Laredo incurred approximately \$508,642 in expenses for the year ended December 31, 2014 for business trips pursuant to this policy.

-Mr. Foutch and Company employees travel extensively for company business, often on short notice and to areas that have limited access to direct commercial flights, so our board of directors has determined that the ability to have access when necessary to Lariat's dedicated aircraft is an efficient, safer and cost-effective option that is beneficial to us.
+Mr. Foutch and Company employees travel extensively for Company business, often on short notice and to areas that have limited access to direct commercial flights, so our board of directors has determined that the ability to have access when necessary to Lariat's dedicated aircraft is an efficient, safer and cost-effective option that is beneficial to us.
 Although Mr. Foutch is a fully qualified pilot with a single pilot rating and has flown his aircraft solo for business while working for other companies in the past, we believe it is in our best interest to require the presence of a fully-licensed and qualified co-pilot with him, or two pilots, and certain specified safety and mechanical inspections to assure the airworthiness of the aircraft.